donzef/image-streamer-linux/scripts/README.md

 ## Content

-* `artifact.bash`: extracts Plan Scripts from the Artifact Bundle and rename them with their meaningful names.
+* `artifact.bash`: extracts Build Plans and Plan Scripts from the supplied Artifact Bundle and rename them with their meaningful names.